Lead Internal Verifier Course Overview

 - Provide assessors with feedback, advice and support, including professional development opportunities, which help them to maintain and improve the quality of assessment

-- Apply procedures to standardize assessment practices and outcomes
+- Apply procedures to standardise assessment practices and outcomes

 - Be able to manage information relevant to the internal quality assurance of assessment